 Apply to the Anesthesiologist Assistant Program

 IU School of Medicine offers the highest quality of anesthesiologist assistant education, allowing its graduates to achieve excellence in their post-graduate careers as Certified Anesthesiologist Assistants.
 The school accepts applications for the Anesthesiologist Assistant Program through the Centralized Application Service for Anesthesiologist Assistants (CASAA).

 Applicants must have a Bachelor’s Degree from a regionally accredited institution in the United States or Canada.
 An overall GPA of 3.4 or greater is considered competitive for admission to this program.
 Pre-requisites must be completed within ten years of matriculation.
 Applicants must have taken the Medical College Admissions Test (MCAT) or the Graduate Record Exam (GRE) within three years of matriculation.
 There is no absolute minimum, but the following results are considered competitive: MCAT minimum total score of 499 (49th percentile) and GRE minimum score of 152 (55th percentile) in Verbal Reasoning and a minimum score of 154 (55th percentile) in Quantitative Reasoning.

 Pre-requisite courses should be completed with a B- or better.
 Survey courses are not accepted.
-Prerequisite courses for the IU School of Medicine Anesthesiologist Assistant program: Biochemistry (1 semester), Biology with Lab* (2 semesters), Human Anatomy (1 semester), Human Physiology (1 semester) or a one-semester combined Anatomy and Physiology course, Chemistry with Lab (2 semesters), Organic Chemistry with Lab (2 semesters), Physics with Lab (2 semesters), Calculus (1 semester, Statistics** (1 semester), Writing/College English (1 semester).
+Prerequisite courses for the IU School of Medicine Anesthesiologist Assistant program: Biochemistry (1 semester), Biology with Lab* (2 semesters), Human Anatomy (1 semester), Human Physiology (1 semester) or a two-semester combined Anatomy and Physiology course, Chemistry with Lab (2 semesters), Organic Chemistry with Lab (2 semesters), Physics with Lab (2 semesters), Calculus (1 semester, Statistics** (1 semester), Writing/College English (1 semester).
 For questions regarding appropriate alternative coursework, contact the MSA program.

 *A Microbiology, Cell and Molecular Biology course may be substituted for the Biology with Lab requirement.